Archbishop Paul Martin is the Coadjutor Archbishop of Wellington.

 Appointed Coadjutor Archbishop of Wellington and Apostolic Administrator of Christchurch: 1st January 2021

 Archbishop Paul was born in Hastings and is one of five children.

 He attended primary school at St Joseph’s in Hastings and secondary school at St John’s College.

 In 1985 he entered formation for the Society of Mary.

 In 1991 he spent time working in an Aboriginal Community in the Northern Territory, Australia

 In 1993 he completed a Baccalaureate in Sacred Theology at the Angelicum University of Rome and studied to become a teacher.

-Upon returning to New Zealand Bishop Paul was in teaching roles, including St Bede’s College.
+Upon returning to New Zealand Archbishop Paul was in teaching roles, including St Bede’s College.

-In 2014 Bishop Paul was Assistant Provincial and Provincial Bursar for the Society of Mary, before taking up the position of Bursar General in Rome.
+In 2014 Archbishop Paul was Assistant Provincial and Provincial Bursar for the Society of Mary, before taking up the position of Bursar General in Rome.